 GAWA has built a strong team of enthusiastic investment professionals, whom are truly committed to creating tangible and sustainable social impact.

 Agustín has been dedicated to impact investing since founding GAWA in 2009.
 Previously, he held the position of Managing Director at Dalbergia, one of Spain's largest family offices, where he worked for almost 10 years focusing on Venture Capital & Private Equity investments.
-Agustín holds an MBA from the Kellogg School of Management and has played a key role in supporting the development of the Impact Investing sector in Spain.
+Formerly an auditor and consultant to financial institutions at Deloitte, Agustín holds an MBA from the Kellogg School of Management and has played a key role in supporting the development of the Impact Investing sector in Spain.
 He enjoys spending quality time with his family whenever possible in the North of Spain.

 Co-Founder and Co-CEO

 Luca has spent most of his career investing in and advising microfinance and financial institutions.
 Prior to founding GAWA, he worked at Credit Suisse Investment Banking in New York advising many microfinance institutions in accessing capital markets, including Banco Compartamos' IPO.
 Luca gained on-the-field operating experience working for Annapurna, an Indian MFI.
 Luca began his career at BCG and holds an MBA from Kellogg where he was awarded Siebel scholarship for leadership.
 He is an addicted cyclist and loves travelling with his wife and two kids.